Hadith 10 — Purity of Provisions and Acceptance of Deeds

 Our Situation in Prison

-4. Make istighfar - Seek forgiveness for what you cannot control
+4. Make istighfar for what you cannot control

-5. Make intention - Intend to eat only pure halal when you have complete freedom to choose
+5. Intend to eat only pure halal when free

 [Quran,2:173,"He has only forbidden you ˹to eat˺ carrion, blood, swine, and what is slaughtered in the name of any other than Allah.
 But if someone is compelled by necessity—neither driven by desire nor exceeding immediate need—they will not be sinful.
 Surely Allah is All-Forgiving, Most Merciful."]